anvetsu/reo/README.md

 # Motto

-A language and environment for analyzing columnar databases.
+A programming environment for creating and analyzing columnar databases.

 Data from RDBMSs, CSVs, REST APIs and other sources can be imported and analyzed using a simple functional language.